 But how on earth do I put that in basket form?
 Well, I starting of thinking of things that were helpful to me as a bride.
 I absolutely LOVED Real Simple Weddings as a bride, and I threw in Brides magazine as well.
 They are both such helpful resources!

-I didn't want to buy an ordinary wicker basket (I kind of hate wicker), so I thought this grey storage bin would be adorable and practical!
+I didn't want to buy an ordinary wicker basket, so I thought this grey storage bin would be adorable and practical!
 As a planning bride, I had a lot of stressful moments (am I riiiight married ladies?!), so I included a copy of Bride Wars to help lighten the mood and remind her that as long as her BFF-turned-ex-BFF doesn't try to turn her hair blue...everything will be just fine!
 But I couldn't let the bride have all the fun!
 I included a copy of Wedding Crashers for the groom!
 Then I wrapped them up, because honestly, who doesn't love un-wrapping gifts?! :)

-And of course, a hand-written thank you note on my custom stationery to introduce myself.
-Looove this color!
+And of course, a hand-written thank you note on my custom stationery to introduce myself!

 Lots and LOTS of tissue paper to bring it all together!